medavox/7dtd-craftulator/README.md

 And given what resources you already have,

 * How much of each raw material will you need to gather?
+* What station will you have to craft it at?
-* What intermediate products will you need to craft and where?
+* What intermediate products will you need to craft and at what station?
 * What will you have to find by salvage, and how much?
-* What station will you have to craft it at?
 * What perk unlocks this recipe?

 Make it a mobile-first single page Kotlin JS web app